2nd Bomb Wing: Medium bomber era

 The 2d Bombardment Wing was activated by the United States Air Force on 5 November 1947, though it initially had no headquarters or home station of its own.
-Its assigned 2d Bombardment Group was attached to the 43rd Bombardment Wing at Davis-Monthan AFB, Arizona, all assigned to the Strategic Air Command Eighth Air Force.
+Its assigned 2d Bombardment Group was attached to the 43rd Bombardment Wing at Davis-Monthan Air Force Base, Arizona, all assigned to the Strategic Air Command Eighth Air Force.

 A debate over where to station the new wing ended with the selection of Chatham Air Force Base, Georgia, a World War II training airfield.
 Located about 10 miles northwest of Savannah, Georgia, Chatham had an adequate airfield for B-29 operations, but the base's cantonment area was in extremely poor condition.
 Its buildings had been built to last for five years, were heated with potbellied stoves and had only outdoor latrines.

 After these facilities were upgraded, wing headquarters were stood up 1 January 1949 at Chatham.
 The 2d Bomb Wing assumed the assets of the 307th Bombardment Group, which had been deployed to the base from MacDill Air Force Base, Florida; and the 2d Bombardment Group, which had returned from a deployment to RAF Lakenheath, England.
 Equipped with B-29 Superfortresses, the wing's primary mission was training for strategic bombardment operations.
 In early 1949, the B-29s began to be replaced by the B-50 Superfortress, a B-29 derivative designed for atomic warfare with more powerful engines, a higher top speed, and a higher ceiling.

 Air Force leaders remained dissatisfied with Chatham's facilities, and made plans to move the wing to better ones.
-The city of Savannah, however, offered the USAF the former Hunter Army Airfield, which was closer to the city (5 miles NW), along with 3,500 acres (14 km²) of adjacent land for base expansions.
+The city of Savannah, however, offered the USAF the former Hunter Army Airfield, which was closer to the city (5 miles NW), along with 3,500 acres (14 km2) of adjacent land for base expansions.
 Hunter Field was built in 1929 as Savannah Municipal Airport and in 1940 the Air Corps received approval to build a permanent base at the site.
 During World War II it was used both as a training base as well as an antisubmarine airfield during the war.
 In June 1946, the airfield was returned to the City of Savannah.
 In addition, Headquarters, Eighth Air Force was established in Savannah in January 1942, and there was a strong desire to have an Eighth Air Force wing be stationed in the area.
 On 29 September 1950, the 2d Bomb Wing moved to the reopened Hunter Air Force Base and Chatham was turned over to the City of Savannah, where it was redeveloped into a regional airport.